-Not only is it likely that you’ll struggle getting a good night’s sleep after seeing this terrifying image of Pavarotti.
-But will you ever be able to get this image out of you mind the next time you watch one of his recordings?
+Not only is it likely that you’ll struggle to get a good night’s sleep after seeing this terrifying image of Pavarotti.
+But will you ever be able to get this image out of your mind the next time you watch one of his recordings?
 I hope this hasn’t damaged his image for you forever.

 Getting this done to your leg either shows an extremely high level of dedication to your instrument or the lack of a pain threshold.